Thomas-Galbignani/Thomas-Galbignani/README.md

-<h2 align="left">Hi 👋!
-My name is Thomas Galbignani.
-I'm an aspiring Full-Stack Web Developer based in Pavia, Italy.
-My main interest is in Front-End development, and as a technology enthusiast, I'm always eager to learn.
-Open to work and excited to join a team!</h2>
+<h2 align="left">Hi there 👋!
+I'm Thomas Galbignani, an aspiring Full-Stack Web Developer based in Pavia, Italy.</h2>

+As a **technology enthusiast**, I'm always eager to learn, embrace new challenges, and expand my skill set.

+I am **open to work** and excited about the opportunity to join a **dynamic team**!

 <div align="center">